IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The Corvette’s EPA numbers aren’t bad, considering the impressive power on tap: 15 mpg city/27 highway.
-In Consumer Guide® testing, a Z51-equipped 2LT coupe averaged 23.2 mpg in 75-percent highway driving.
+The Corvette’s EPA numbers aren’t bad, considering the impressive power on tap: 16 mpg city/24 highway.
+In Consumer Guide® testing, a Z51-equipped 2LT coupe averaged 23.2 mpg in 75-percent highway driving, and a convertible averaged 15.8 mpg in 90-percent city driving.

 VALUE IN CLASS

-Chevrolet engineers took on a monumental task in reimagining the Corvette as a mid-engine vehicle while staying true to the styling and engineering character, relative practicality, and relatively affordable pricing that have long been Corvette trademarks.
-By our account, they’ve succeeded with flying colors.
+The mid-engine C8 Corvette stays true to the styling and engineering character, relative practicality, and relatively affordable pricing that have long been Corvette trademarks.
 To get anything approaching the Corvette’s level of acceleration/handling performance and exotic-car feel, you’d have to spend tens of thousands more.
 And despite the Corvette’s super-car design, it’s reasonably practical and comfortable in everyday driving, boasting a broad range of available comfort and convenience features and enough luggage space for an extended weekend getaway for two.